 - Classical Mythology: The folly of Pride.
 The eternal struggle between parent and child.

 - Buddhism: The search for inner peace and contentment.

-- The Epic of Gilgamesh - Nothing lasts forever.
+- The Epic of Gilgamesh - The quest for immortality.

 - Islam: Peace through submission to God.

 - Catholicism & Orthodoxy: Sacrifice and sharing in it.

 - Protestantism: God's supremacy over man and the need for faith.

 - Judaism: Man as God's partner in sanctifying the world.